blessed-sibanda/ansaz/book/4-user-authentication.md

 - Remove all `<br />` tags from devise forms

-A typical login form (i.e `app/views/devise/sessions/new.html.erb`) should look like
+The login page (i.e `app/views/devise/sessions/new.html.erb`) should look like

 ```erb
 <h2>Log in</h2>